 What Do You Want To Blog About?

-Please know that it is perfectly acceptable to be a little torn and undecided, know that!
-Know that you are ‘on the fence’, undecided, torn.
-Just remember that.
-You don’t have to pick one topic, but just know that you are undecided.
+Please know that it is perfectly acceptable to be a little torn and undecided.
+You don’t have to pick one topic, but just know that you are uncertain.
+However, if you do know what you want to blog about exclusively, or as they call it in the industry if you know your blog niche, then that’s good.

 Research the various blog platforms available and decide how much you want to spend.
 There are quite a few to choose from such as WordPress, Blogger, Tumblr, Wix, and many more.
 They will all offer various packages ranging from the basic free plans to the more professional premium cost plans.